Recognition of Seifert fibered spaces with boundary is in NP: Recognising circle bundles over surfaces with boundary is in NP

-\begin{prop} Deciding whether a 3-manfold $M$ is an orientable circle bundle over a surface with non-empty boundary is in \NP, and giving the homeomorphism type of the surface is in \FNP.
-Furthermore, unless $M \cong K\ttimes I$ or $T^2\times I$, there exists a normal section and one normal fibre on each boundary component, such that these properties can be certified in time polynomial in $|\mathcal{T}|$. \end{prop}
+\begin{prop} Deciding whether a 3-manifold $M$ is an orientable circle bundle over a surface with non-empty boundary is in \NP.
+Deciding whether such a 3-manifold is a circle bundle over a certain surface (given as genus, number of boundary components, and orientability) is in \NPcoNP{}.
+Furthermore, unless $M \cong K\ttimes I$ or $T^2\times I$, there exists a normal section and one normal fiber on each boundary component, such that these properties can be certified in time polynomial in $\norm{\mathcal{T}}$. \end{prop}